 Obtain a clear understanding of the characteristics that are input to a predictive model (and its sub-models), their relationship to each other and their relationship to non-modeled characteristics/variables used to calculate a risk’s premium.

-Obtain a clear understanding of how the selected predictive model was built and why the insurer believes this type of model works in a private passenger automobile or homeowner’s insurance risk application.
+Obtain a clear understanding why the insurer believes this type of model works in an insurance risk application.

 Obtain a clear understanding of how model output interacts with non-modeled characteristics/variables used to calculate a risk’s premium.